bernatferragut/philotechno/technologyOfPhilosophy-1a.md

     * Defining and visualizing the news Lenses we use with some examples to end

 Would be great to create a small course on that for early ages and HS students with different platforms

+Relating to the difference between data discovery in:
+* Data Science
+* Computer Science
+It is important to distinguish the fact that data playing a central role on both disciplines the one that is closes to KCJ is the Computer Science:
+* Data types
+* Data structures
+* Internet - Data objects